AbdBarho/VeryBadEngine/README.md

 ## Todo:
 - ~~move main loop to a worker~~
 - move rendering to main thread, each system sends render commands as soon as possible
+- use bigint to mark entities with flags, later use only these flags in the fetch the updatable entities
 - better implement the input redirection from main thread to worker
 - ~~proper implementation of speed and acceleration limiting~~ (find more efficient solution)
 - ~~change the concept of layers in the main thread~~ (maybe they are still valid??)